IvanGiacomoni/Iot-Individual-Assignments/README.md

 - Temperature measurement range: [-40 , 80] ° C
 - Periodicity of the measurements: 10 seconds

+The DHT22 is a digital sensor that converts the analog signals to digital so that it can be easily read by the MCU.
+It is made up of three pins:

+- VCC pin for the power supply voltage of 5V
+- out pin for the connection to a digital pin where the signal is taken
+- GND pin for the connection to ground

 Below we can see an image of the DHT-22 sensor:

 ![img](https://m.media-amazon.com/images/I/61OFHCBgTaL._AC_UL320_.jpg)